gracco/sysadmin-interview-questions/README.md

   - We can create a ssh tunnel with ssh -R and redirect the http proxy to our server who has access to the internet.

 * What is the difference between IDS and IPS?
-  - IDS detect the problem inspecting the packet header and payload and create a log.
+  - IDS detect the problem inspecting the packet header and payload and creates a log.
-  - IPS detect the problem inspecting the packet header and payload and drop the packet if finds something problematic, based in some pre defined rules.
+  - IPS detect the problem inspecting the packet header and payload and drops the packet if finds something problematic, based in some pre defined rules.

 * What shortcuts do you use on a regular basis?
   - ai package - sudo aptitude install package